NEW JERSEY / PARAMUS SKIN CANCER TREATMENT

 This procedure is performed under local anesthesia.
-Dr. Zubowski removes the cancerous cells and applies an electrodesiccation device to destroy any residual cancer cells and stop bleeding.
+Dr. Zubowski will remove the cancerous cells and apply an electrodesiccation device to destroy any residual cancer cells and stop bleeding.
 Depending on the extent of cancerous growths, this procedure can be repeated several times to ensure that all of the malignant growths are removed.

-During this procedure, Dr. Zubowski uses liquid nitrogen to cause the cancerous growths to dry and fall off without the need for incisions or stitches.
+During this procedure, Dr. Zubowski will use liquid nitrogen to cause the cancerous growths to dry and fall off without the need for incisions or stitches.

-During this procedure, Dr. Zubowski uses a specialized laser that delivers a unique frequency of energy and destroys the cancer cells without incisions, stitches or any downtime.
+During this procedure, Dr. Zubowski will use a specialized laser that delivers a unique frequency of energy and destroys the cancer cells without incisions, stitches or any downtime.

-During this treatment for basal cell carcinomas, Dr. Zubowski applies a special topical medicine followed by a strong light to destroy the cancerous growth without any surgical intervention.
+During this treatment for basal cell carcinomas, Dr. Zubowski will apply a special topical medicine followed by a strong light to destroy the cancerous growth without any surgical intervention.